AdalineBaskaran/Final-Year-Project-1/README.md

 ![27394814_1773396882679203_1240448443_n](https://user-images.githubusercontent.com/34518690/35938698-e5bf8410-0c84-11e8-9d71-e1d20917f476.jpg)

 ### Interaction Flow
 User have to step in the box.
 There will be a screen, a microphone and lights that surround the room.
 There will be a webcam on the screen that will show your pixelated image on the screen.
 User then have to shout or scream into the microphone for the image to turn clear and the lights to light up.
-The louder you scream, the more clear the image will get and the brighter the room.
+The louder you scream, the clearer the image will get and the brighter the room.

+### Software and Equipment
+Software:
+- Processing
+- Arduino

+Equipment:
+- Monitor Screen
+- Microphone
+- LED Lights
+- Arduino
+- Webcam

 ## Idea 2